KevDocherty/AiCore-MRDC/README.md

         - clean_date_events(): clean date events data by removing duplicates, converting time column to datetime, and converting date columns to numeric format

+The 'milestone3' folder contains the various SQL scripts used to tidy up and connect the 5 dimension tables to the central orders_table, as well as the ERD files.

 Having added the required tables to the 'sales_data' database,